dorny/xjade/README.md

 * logic is written in plain JavaScript rather another abstract syntax
 * templates are pre-compiled
 * can be used with AMD/CommonJS, TypeScript or anything else because each embedded template will be replaced with single function
+* has no runtime dependencies (excpet DOM API ofcourse)

 ## Instalation